Complexity and curvature of pairs of Burch modules and ideals: Introduction

 \section{Introduction}

 Throughout the article, unless specified otherwise, {\it we assume $(R,\m,k)$ to be a commutative Noetherian local ring.
 All modules over $R$ are assumed to be finitely generated.}

-The notions of complexity and curvature of a module were originally introduced by Avramov in \cite{Avr89a}, \cite{Avr89b} and \cite{Avr96}, see Definitions~\ref{cx-sequence} and \ref{defn:cx-injcx-curv-injcurv}.
+The notions of complexity and curvature of a module were originally introduced by Avramov in \cite{Avr89a, Avr89b, Avr96}; see Definitions~\ref{cx-sequence} and \ref{defn:cx-injcx-curv-injcurv}.
 These invariants distinguish modules of infinite projective and injective dimensions.
-Later, in \cite{AB00}, Avramov and Buchweitz extended the notion of complexity to pairs of modules $(M,N)$, which measures the polynomial growth rate of minimal number of generators $\mu(\Ext^n_R(M,N))$ of the Ext modules as $n$ increases.
-Dao introduced the analogous concept of Tor-complexity in \cite{Dao07}.
-This measures the polynomial growth rate of $\mu(\Tor_n^R(M,N))$.
-Influenced by these, in \cite{DGS24}, Dey, Ghosh and Saha developed the concept of Ext and Tor curvatures for a pair of modules; these measure the exponential growth rate of Ext and Tor modules, respectively, see \Cref{defn:tcx-tcurv-pair-module}.
-Additionally, in \cite[Thms.~A and B, Cors.~5.5 and 6.6]{DGS24}, Dey, Ghosh and Saha established various inequalities between (Ext and Tor) complexity and curvature of pairs of certain CM (Cohen-Macaulay) modules and that of a single module.
-Along with other applications, they also provided a number of criteria for a local ring to be complete intersection (including hypersurface and regular local ring) via the complexity and curvature of pairs of CM modules satisfying certain inequalities involving multiplicity, see \cite[Sec.~7]{DGS24}.
-In the present article, we study the (Ext and Tor) complexity and curvature of pairs of Burch modules, and establish various (in)equalities.
-Along the way, we obtain a number of new characterizations of complete intersection local rings (including hypersurface rings).
-Recall that $R$ is said to be a {\it complete intersection of codimension} $c$ if its completion $\widehat{R} = Q/({\bf f})$, where $(Q,\fn)$ is a regular local ring, and ${\bf f} \in \fn^2$ is a $Q$-regular sequence of length $c$.
-If $R$ is complete intersection of codimension at most $1$, then $R$ is called a {\it hypersurface}.
+Later, in \cite{AB00}, Avramov and Buchweitz extended the notion of complexity to pairs of modules $(M,N)$, measuring the polynomial growth rate of the minimal number $\mu(\Ext^n_R(M,N))$ of generators of the Ext modules as $n$ increases.
+Dao introduced the analogous notion of Tor-complexity in \cite{Dao07}, which measures the polynomial growth rate of $\mu(\Tor_n^R(M,N))$.
+Influenced by these, in \cite{DGS24}, Dey, Ghosh and Saha developed the concept of Ext and Tor curvatures for a pair of modules, which measure the exponential growth rates of the Ext and Tor modules, respectively; see \Cref{defn:tcx-tcurv-pair-module}.

-The class of Burch ideals and modules is an important class of ideals and modules studied in commutative algebra.
-In \cite{DKT20}, Dao, Kobayashi and Takahashi introduced the notion of Burch ideals motivated by some striking results of Burch \cite[p.~946, Thm.~5.(ii), and p.~947, Cor.~1.(ii)]{burch}.
-Later, Dey and Kobayashi extended this concept, and introduced the notion of Burch submodules in \cite{DK23}.
-An $R$-module $M$ is said to be a Burch submodule of an $R$-module $L$ if $\m(M :_L \m) \neq \m M$.
+Motivated by some striking results of Burch \cite[p.~946, Thm.~5.(ii), and p.~947, Cor.~1.(ii)]{burch}, Dao, Kobayashi, and Takahashi introduced the notion of Burch ideals in \cite{DKT20}.
+Later, Dey and Kobayashi extended this concept by introducing Burch submodules in \cite{DK23}.
+A submodule $M$ of an $R$-module $L$ is called Burch if $\m(M :_L \m) \neq \m M$.
 A Burch submodule of $R$ is called a Burch ideal.
 An $R$-module $M$ is called Burch if it is isomorphic to a Burch submodule of some $R$-module.
 There are several well-studied classes of examples of Burch (sub)modules and ideals.
-Here we list some interesting classes.
+We list below some interesting classes.